martinywwan/spark-twitter-streaming/README.md

 ## Synopsis <br />
 <br />
 Simple Spark application that connects to Twitter and prints twitter messages based on a filter (if any). <br />
-The Spark application can be run as a Standalone application or on Hadoop. <br />
+The Spark application can be run as a Standalone Application or on Hadoop. <br />
 <br />
 ## Motivation <br />
 <br />